Kazxu/Single-Pair-Ethernet-For-Industrial-Use/README.md

 ## KICAD
-KICAD design files for the LTC4296-1 PSE prototype and LTC9111 PD prototype.
+KICAD PCB design files for the LTC4296-1 PSE prototype and LTC9111 PD prototype.